Skip to main content

 The Motor Accident Injuries Act 2017 (NSW), including section 3.24, is the main statutory benefits source for treatment and care.
 The key practical limits are that treatment and care must be reasonable and necessary in the circumstances and must relate to the injury resulting from the motor accident.
 That is why the issue is often framed as treatment need, causation, cost, and evidence.

-Current SIRA CTP material for allied health and rehabilitation providers also uses the reasonable and necessary treatment framework.
+Current SIRA CTP material for allied health practitioners also uses the reasonable and necessary treatment framework.
 SIRA guidance describes allied health practitioners such as physiotherapists and psychologists working with the injured person’s support team, including the doctor, insurer, rehabilitation provider, and others involved in treatment, care and support.

 SIRA’s Motor Accident Guidelines include insurer obligations around treatment, rehabilitation and attendant care requests.
 The Guidelines are important because provider choice disputes are often really about whether the insurer has enough information to approve a treatment request, not about whether you are allowed to prefer one clinician over another.